trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Requests account updates for account and/or model.

-IBApi.EClient.reqAccountUpdatesMulti cannot be used with Account=”All” in IBroker accounts with more than 50 subaccounts.
+IBApi.EClient.reqAccountUpdatesMulti cannot be used with Account=Ã¢â‚¬ÂAllÃ¢â‚¬Â in IBroker accounts with more than 50 subaccounts.

 A profile name can be accepted in place of group in the account parameter for [Financial Advisors](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#financial-advisors)